MicrosoftDocs/powerapps-docs/powerapps-docs/common-data-model/overview.md

 ## Why use the Common Data Model?

-The Common Data Model simplifies data management and application development by unifying data into a known form, and by applying structural and semantic consistency across multiple applications and deployments.
-In other words, once your data is in the Common Data Model, you can use it in many different applications, streamline the creation or use of other applications to make use of that existing data, and easily build reports for each of them (or all of them).
-In addition, data integrators who bring data from a variety of systems can focus on landing the data in the Common Data Model, instead of building a new model for each application.
+The CDM simplifies data management and application development by unifying data into a known form, and by applying structural and semantic consistency across multiple applications and deployments.
+In other words, once your data is in the CDM, you can use it in many different applications, streamline the creation or use of other applications to make use of that existing data, and easily build reports for each of them (or all of them).
+In addition, data integrators who bring data from a variety of systems can focus on landing the data in the CDM, instead of building a new model for each application.

 Imagine you have three business applications – a materials app, a manufacturing app, and a sales app.
 Often each of the applications would be created independently, with different structures representing an entity, such as *Account*, that are nearly the same (but not) .
-With the Common Data Model, you could build your data in a standardized format (using the **Common Data Model** entities, attributes, and relationships), and then each of those three apps could use the same data as a basis.
+With the CDM, you could build your data in a standardized format (using the **Common Data Model** entities, attributes, and relationships), and then each of those three apps could use the same data as a basis.
 Of course each app could have its own